-- Identifying information: A title (COS 480 Fall 2007 HW04) and your name, preferred email address, gandalf login ID, and PostgreSQL login ID.
+- Identifying information: A title (COS 480 Fall 2012 HW02) and your name, preferred email address, gandalf login ID, and PostgreSQL login ID.
 Do not include sensitive information such as passwords and student-IDs.
 The title and your name should anchor links to the class Web page and your personal Web page, respectively.
 (The contents of your personal Web page are irrelevant for grading as long as it is clearly your own page.
-If you don't have one, now is a good time to create it.) - Function links: For each function, there must be a link that points to its function page (described below).
+If you don't have one, now is a good time to create it.
+Putting a file index.html in the public_html subdirectory of your home directory on gandalf is a quick way.) - Function links: For each function, there must be a link that points to its function page, described below.
 The link's anchor-text must be the name of the function.
 The function links must be in the order the functions are listed in the earlier assignment.